FDSIDES241121

 ½ teaspoon chai spice

 In a medium pot, heat olive oil and walnuts together over medium heat, until walnuts begin to toast and smell fragrant, 5 to 8 minutes.
-Slowly stir in flaxseed, shallot, garlic, and ginger and cook until shallot is golden brown, another few minutes.
+Slowly stir in flaxseed, shallot, garlic and ginger and cook until shallot is golden brown, another few minutes.
 Remove from heat, stir in salt and chai spice, and transfer to a bowl or other container to cool completely.
 Cover and refrigerate until ready to use.
 Bring to room temperature before using.

 Crispy Brussels Sprouts from Tellers: An American Chophouse, Islip

-Chef Thomas Haferkamp’s earthy, crispy Brussels sprouts are enhanced by crunchy almonds, sweet and tangy chili sauce, and a shower of Parmesan shavings for rich, salty bite.
+Chef Thomas Haferkamp’s earthy, crispy Brussels sprouts are enhanced by crunchy almonds, sweet and tangy chili sauce and a shower of Parmesan shavings for a rich, salty bite.
 Even the most skeptical Brussels sprouts eaters, he says, will be won over by this beautifully balanced dish full of contrasts.
 For a larger crowd you can double the recipe, frying the Brussels sprouts in two batches.
 A bonus: You’ll have some leftover chili sauce to use after the holiday.

 Ingredients